Authority (novel): Plot summary

 The Southern Reach is a government agency formed to manage a coastal region named Area X. The public is led to believe that the region suffered an environmental disaster and is isolated for safety; in truth, the region has been taken over by an unknown force changing the environment and ecosystem behind a largely impenetrable "border".
 John "Control" Rodriguez takes over as the new director of the Southern Reach.
 His mother and grandfather are also prominent and influential government agents.
 Control reports to a mysterious handler called "The Voice" at Central over phone calls and e-mail.

 In his role as director, Control frequently encounters friction with the existing staff to various degrees: in particular, the assistant director Grace Stevenson, who seems to have an emotional attachment to his predecessor.
-Control methodically sifts through the accumulated data (interviews, photos, videos) and discovers that there have been many more expeditions into Area X than have been disclosed to the public.
+Control methodically sifts through the accumulated data (interviews, photos, videos) and discovers that there have been many more expeditions into Area X than have been disclosed to the expedition members, using a combination number-lettering system to obfuscate the true number of expeditions.
 The all-male eleventh expedition alone had multiple iterations with slightly different control factors similar to a lab experiment, leading to the formation of an all-female twelfth expedition to see how this composition would interact with Area X (with this expedition's biologist being the protagonist of the previous novel).
 The expedition's psychologist was, in fact, the previous director of the Southern Reach (whom he replaced), a fact that she did not reveal to the other members of the expedition.

-The biologist mysteriously reappears in a vacant lot and is detained by the Southern Reach for debriefing; Control begins interrogating her.
+The biologist, anthropologist, and surveyor mysteriously reappear in personally significant locations and are detained by the Southern Reach for debriefing.
+Grace sends the anthropologist and surveyor back to Central as a way of undermining Control, who begins interrogating the biologist.
 Slowly, he begins to empathize with her and understand her interest in the area's ecosystem.
-However, she is uncooperative, insisting that she is not the biologist and requesting that Control refers to her as Ghost Bird; after initially failing to gain any information about Area X or what happened there, his tactics become increasingly more unconventional.
+However, she is uncooperative, requesting that Control refers to her as Ghost Bird, insisting that she is not the biologist, and speaks of a "brightness" inside of her.
+After initially failing to gain any information about Area X or what happened there, his tactics become increasingly more unconventional.